Rainer Weiss: Career

-Weiss taught at Tufts University from 1960 to 1962, was a postdoctoral scholar at Princeton University from 1962 to 1964, and then joined the faculty at MIT in 1964.
+Weiss taught at Tufts University from 1960 to 1962, was a postdoctoral scholar at Princeton University from 1962 to 1964, and then joined the faculty at MIT in 1964 starting a new research group in the Research Laboratory of Electronics dedicated to research in cosmology and gravitation.

 For Weiss's initial work at MIT, he started a group studying cosmology and gravitation.
 Needing to develop new technology, particularly in regards to the stabilization of equipment set to measure minute fluctuations, his lab included machine and electronics shop, with a hands-on expectation of his students for fabrication and design.

 By 1966, Weiss's tenure at MIT was at risk because of the failure of his group to produce publications.
 On advice from Bernard Burke, then head of the division on astrophysics in the Physics Department, Weiss recalibrated his standards for submitting articles for publication, eventually finding grounds for publication that he believed met his personal standards as scientifically worthy and publishable.
 He was then able to qualify for tenure and remain at MIT.

 That same year Joseph Weber claimed to have invented a way to detect gravitational waves.
-When Weiss’s students asked him about Weber’s work, he was unable to explain it to them, as it seemed to contradict his understanding of general relativity.
-In 1967, to illustrate the principle of gravitational wave detection in a simpler way, Weiss devised a thought experiment involving time of flight measurements of light between free masses in space, which in principle required “impossibly precise clocks”.
-About a year later, as Weber’s claims remained unconfirmed, Weiss started to realize that maybe Weber was wrong.
-He eventually revisited his idea and replaced the clocks with laser interferometry and concluded that such an approach could realistically detect gravitational waves, at sensitivities beyond what Weber’s resonant bars could achieve.
+When Weiss's students asked him about Weber's work, he was unable to explain it to them, as it seemed to contradict his understanding of general relativity.
+In 1967, to illustrate the principle of gravitational wave detection in a simpler way, Weiss devised a thought experiment involving time of flight measurements of light between free masses in space, which in principle required "impossibly precise clocks".
+About a year later, as Weber's claims remained unconfirmed, Weiss started to realize that maybe Weber was wrong.
+He eventually revisited his idea and replaced the clocks with laser interferometry and concluded that such an approach could realistically detect gravitational waves, at sensitivities beyond what Weber's resonant bars could achieve.